Whether you're in Downtown Pittsburgh, Oakland or Mt. Washington, you're just steps away from experiencing a work of art.

 - Stay cool indoors and visit one of the many world-renowned art museums in our diverse city.

 You can find art from local talent, visiting artists and musicians and even members of the Carnegie Mellon community on display throughout the city.
-You'll find works including Associate Professor of Art Paolo Pedercini's LIKELIKE neo-arcade, an art gallary that celebrates experimental and independent game culture, or the works of Assistant Professor of Art Devan Shimoyama, which will be exhibited at the Andy Warhol Museum.
-(Andy Warhol has a connection to our university too - he's an alumnus of the College of Fine Arts!)
+You'll find works including Associate Professor of Art Paolo Pedercini's LIKELIKE neo-arcade, an art gallary that celebrates experimental and independent game culture, or visit The Andy Warhol Museum where Pittsburgh celegrates it's iconic hometown hero and Carnegie Mellon's College of Fine Arts alumnus, Andy Warhol.
 Also, just walking distance from the Carnegie Mellon campus, you’ll find other great museums and artistic attractions to explore like the Carnegie Museum of Art, Carnegie Museum of Natural History and Phipps Conservatory and Botanical Gardens.

 The outdoor concerts don’t stop there!
-Musical artists of all genres travel to Pittsburgh to put on shows and concerts, from free performances in Pittsburgh public parks to outdoor shows from bands like Arcade Fire, Father John Misty, Courtney Barnett and more at Stage AE in the North Shore.
+Musical artists of all genres travel to Pittsburgh to put on shows and concerts, from free performances in Pittsburgh public parks to outdoor shows from bands like Machine Gun Kelly, Ben Folds, Young the Giant and more at Stage AE in the North Shore.
 With a variety of music venues throughout the city, you’re sure to find your favorite artist in Pittsburgh.
 Other venues throughout the city include PPG Paints Arena, Mr. Smalls Theater, KeyBank Pavilion & The Rex Theater.
 Whatever you're into, Pittsburgh has the creative artistic scenes, concert venues and other experiences anyone needs to have a unique and fun summer in the city.